vanderbilt-redcap/all-fhir/README.md

 ## Overview

-**FHIR Snapshot** is a REDCap External Module designed to enhance data retrieval capabilities from FHIR-compliant systems using REDCap's existing CDIS tools.
+**ALL FHIR** is a REDCap External Module designed to enhance data retrieval capabilities from FHIR-compliant systems using REDCap's existing CDIS tools.
 This module enables batch fetching of FHIR resources for selected MRNs and stores the resulting JSON payloads in structured directories, without modifying REDCap project data.

 It is particularly useful for research workflows, data audits, or archiving raw clinical data.